 I don’t think it’s wise to start a blog for the sole purpose of making money.
 Better, start a blog on a topic you’re passionate about.

-Organic search trumps social media
+1. You know that organic search trumps social media

 That’s how Darren Rowse makes so much money on his photography blog; he gets a ton of organic search results and his readers are invested in photography because it’s their hobby or profession.
 It’s a brilliant blog idea.